 - The exterior and interior of the library is monitored by a system managed by University Police.
-It maintains footage for up to one year.
+It maintains footage for 45 days.

 - Various other buildings are monitored by proprietary surveillance systems including the Student Services Center, University Police Headquarters, Event Center, Student Union, 210 N. 4th Street, Moss Landing Marine Labs, Engineering, Business , MacQuarrie Hall, Computer Center, some IT Closets/Server Rooms, Hammer Theatre, Music and the old Health Building.

 License Plate Reader (ALPR) 12 cameras

 Pedestrian access point 15 cameras

 SOUTH CAMPUS ISSUES

 We are assisting Athletics with the process of insuring the pay for all security personnel is consistent with other venues and regulations.
 Other initiatives that will assist in alleviating public safety concerns include:

 - Non-sworn event security staff (private vendor) must be increased significantly, in particular to address issues in the tailgating area.

 - Athletics and Student Affairs must collaborate to implement a robust public awareness campaign regarding tailgating rules and regulations prior to the start of the football season and at each home game.